db-ui/icons/packages/pv/README.md

 # @db-ux/pv-icons

-This icon package contains all functional pv (Personenverkehr) icons that are provided in the DB.
+This icon package contains all functional PV (Personenverkehr) icons that are provided in the DB.

 ## Install